Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Characteristic features of the normal scenario

-First, we take a closer look at the allowed masses at the final Step-(iv).
-In Fig~\ref{NS-IX-MH-MA-McH.pdf}, we present $\mhh$ vs $\ma$ with color code of $\mch$ in type-I (left panel) and type-X (right panel).
-In the heavy mass region with $\mhh,\ma \gsim 700\gev$, a strong correlation exists among the masses of new Higgs bosons.
-We found that both $\dmhh$ and $\dma$ are clustered around $\Dt M_{H,A} \simeq -100\gev$ and $\Dt M_{H,A} \simeq 100\gev$: more points are in the negative $\Dt M_{H,A}$ region.
-For $\mhh,\ma \lsim 700\gev$, there is little correlation among masses.
-Compared with the results at the Step-(i) as shown in Fig.~\ref{fig:step1}, however, similar mass scales are weakly favored in the end.
+To take a closer look at the allowed masses of the BSM Higgs bosons at the final Step-(iv), we present $\ma$ versus $\mhh$ with a color code of $\mch$ for type I (left panel) and type X (right panel) in Fig.~\ref{NS-IX-MH-MA-McH.pdf}.
+In the heavy mass region with $M_{H,A} \gsim 600\gev$, a correlation exists among the masses of new Higgs bosons.
+Both $\dmhh$ and $\dma$ are clustered around $\Dt M_{H,A} \simeq -100\gev$.
+For $M_{H,A} \lsim 600\gev$, the mass correlations are weak.

-Now we move on to $ |\sba|$ vs $ \tb$.
-Figure \ref{fig:sba-tb-McH-NS-IX} presents their correlation in type-I (upper panels) and type-X (lower panels), with color code indicating $\mch$.
-We compare the result in the PDG case (left panels) with that in the CDF case (right panels).
-For $|\sba|$, the Higgs precision data play a vital role in limiting it as $|\sba| \gsim 0.88$ in type-I and $|\sba| \gsim 0.90$ in type-X, which are almost the same both before and after the CDF $m_W$ anomaly.
-Interestingly, the upper bound on $\tb$ is considerably small in the CDF case.
-In type-I, most of the surviving points have $\tb\lsim 45$ in the CDF case, which was $\tb\lsim 50$ in the PDG case.
-The larger $\tb$ is, the more fermiphobic the new Higgs bosons are in type-I because all the fermion Yukawa couplings to $H$, $A$, and $\ch$ are inversely proportional to $\tb$.
-So, the reduced upper bounds on $\tb$ increase the LHC discovery potential of new Higgs bosons through fermionic production and decay channels.
-In type-X, the points with $\tb \gsim 30$ are all excluded in the CDF case: in the PDG case, however, $\tb \gsim 35$ is prohibited.
-We also observe that the heavy charged Higgs boson with mass above $\sim 700\gev$ demands the almost exact Higgs alignment limit.
+Now we move on to the couplings.
+Figure \ref{fig:sba-tb-McH-NS-IX} presents $\tb$ versus $|\sba|$ in type I (upper panels) and type X (lower panels), with a color code indicating $\mch$.
+We compare the results in the PDG case (left panels) with those in the CDF case (right panels).
+The Higgs precision data play a vital role in limiting $|\sba| \gsim 0.88$, which is similar in all the four panels.
+But the distributions of $\tb$ are noticeably different according to the type and $m_W$.
+In type I, $\tb$ is more spread out than in type X. Inside type I, the PDG and CDF show dissimilar patterns: $\tb$ in the CDF case is clustered in smaller value region than in the PDG case.
+Since all the fermion Yukawa couplings to $H$, $A$, and $\ch$ in type I are inversely proportional to $\tb$ in the Higgs alignment limit, small $\tb$ increases the LHC discovery potential of new Higgs bosons through fermionic production and decay channels.
+In type X, a correlation between $\tb$ and $|\sba|$ is strong.
+There exists an upper bound on $\tb$ when the Higgs alignment is broken even a little: for instance, $\tb<7$ if $|\sba|=0.95$.